MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-copilot-include.md

 allocate the qubits in a known state.
 This is required by the `use` statement.
 1. Finally, it uses the [`Message`](xref:Microsoft.Quantum.Intrinsic.Message) function to print results to the Copilot output windows before returning the results.

-## Run the code in the Copilot for Azure Quantum
+## Test the code in the Copilot for Azure Quantum

 Before moving on to the procedures for superposition and entanglement, you can test the code up to this point to see the initialization and measurement of the qubits.